Landing in South Africa

 Seeing Animals In the Wild

 Our second game excursion looking for the Big Five in South Africa was a success.
 We had now seen 4 of the 5.
 All were in close encounters as they walked close to us.
+Some great adds to our add to our list of amazing bucket list animal encounters!
 We had one more chance on our final game drive from Cape Town.

 The safari day trips from a cruise ship were not a perfect way to see big game.
 The time in the park was short and often not at the best time of day.
 But they were a great way to whet your appetite for a longer safari adventure!
 It would be great to see the animals at sunrise and sunset.
 And to see much larger roaming herds.